Joel D'Silva

 Designing with adoption realities

 Market and marketing inputs helped ground interaction decisions in how the product would be introduced to Indian consumers.
 The work had to balance brand ambition with practical adoption: users needed to see value quickly, not only after configuring a complex smart-home setup.
+Those inputs reinforced the staged-complexity strategy.
+The first-run experience had to make the system feel useful and safe; later sessions could reveal deeper capabilities.

 Field research